Chapter 03 — Autonomous Kernels

 Update manifest (narrow scope)

-- Action: bump version constraint in
+- bump the version constraint in

 - old constraint (example):